 We’ve Found All the Big Ones

-Interestingly, although no good specimens of Argentinosaurus have been found, Cuvier’s principle of the correlation of parts allows modern paleontologists to estimate this dinosaur’s weight to be as much as 100 metric tons.
+Interestingly, although no good complete specimens of Argentinosaurus have been found, Cuvier’s principle of the correlation of parts allows modern paleontologists to estimate this dinosaur’s weight to be as much as 100 metric tons.

 In Cuvier’s time, the Darwin and Wallace theory of evolution by natural selection lay decades in the future.
 Theories of evolution, however, had been advanced by Jean-Baptiste de Lamarck and others.